anjathiart/100-days-of-code/r1-log.md

 - submit inputs have a disabled property.
 - Event listener DOMContentLoaded...
 I have always used document.onload(...)
 - toFix(decimal) to round a float to 'decimal' decimal places (instead of Math.round(...) etc.

+### R1D41 - 20200911
+CS50W Module User interfaces.
+This was a good overview of DOM events and dom manipulation.
+I've always avoided CSS animations; I should really try incorporate it into the next few projects.
+To me it just isn't necessary and over the top, but the example he showed of show / hiding posts and using animations to improve the user experience was cool.
+So I want to get to a point where I feel comfortable with animations (and CSS Grid for that matter) as I do now with flexbox.
+React (via cdn) was also touched on.
+It's nice to have a simple introduction to how it fits in on a low level, and also I guess now I have seen JSX.

+Even though not required, I will make an effort to include in my following projects:
+- Some animations that have purpose other than looking cool
+- React where it makes sense